Anchal1508/DL-Project-Image-Classifier/README.md

 • This repository consists of files required to deploy a ___Deep Learning Web App___ created with ___Streamlit___ on ___Heroku___ platform.

-• For this project I have used Kaggle dataset name as CIFAR-10.
+• For this project I have used CIFAR-10 dataset from Kaggle.
 The WebApp is created to predict and categories different images in thier respective categories.
 This model is developed using Convolution Neural Network.

 • Folder link for __Code__, __Algorithms used__ and __Accuracy__ of the model..
 Click the link mentioned below for the same:<br />
 Link:  [github.com/Anchal1508/DL-Project-Image-Classifier](https://github.com/Anchal1508/DL-Project-Image-Classifier)